-- Next, spread a small amount of Nutella onto the base of a chocolate kiss.
+- Next, spread a small amount of Nutella or frosting onto the base of a chocolate kiss.
 Use the Nutella as “glue” to attach the kiss to the flat end of the marshmallow.

 - If you want to add a candy coating to your dreidel instead of the letters, make sure your marshmallow dreidels are prepped and ready to go before you start working with the chocolate.
 You will need to work quickly while the chocolate is soft.
 Place the dreidels on a cookie sheet lined with parchment paper, with at least an inch or two in between each dreidel.